Spatially-resolved Spectroscopic Analysis of Ly$\alpha$ Haloes: Radial Evolution of the Ly$\alpha$ Line Profile out to 60 kpc: Results

+In Figure~\ref{fig_Lya_profile}, we derive the noise of the spectra using the velocity range of $\pm$1000-1500~km/s.
+In the largest radial bin (29-59~kpc), the peak S/N of the \lya\ line is $\approx$3.2, and the accumulated S/N is $\approx$7.2.
+For the spectrum in each radial bin, we reproduce 200 mock spectra based on the noise distribution.
+We use these mock spectra to estimate the error of the \lya\ peak velocity.
+The values are shown in each panel of Figure~\ref{fig_Lya_profile}.

-When we discuss the velocity shift, we must take into account the spectral resolution of MUSE, which is approximately 150~km/s at $3<z<4$, smaller than the measured \lya\ line shift.
-While the low spectral resolution may increase the measurement uncertainty of the wavelength, it cannot produce the smooth trend of \lya\ blueshift we see from 0~kpc to 60~kpc.
+When we discuss the velocity shift, we must take into account the spectral resolution of MUSE, which is approximately 150~km/s in the wavelength range corresponding to $3<z<4$, smaller than the measured \lya\ line shift.
+While the low spectral resolution may limit the measurement accuracy of the peak velocity, it cannot produce the smooth trend of \lya\ peak shift we see from 0~kpc to 60~kpc.
+To further eliminate its influence, in Appendix~\ref{appendix:z45} we perform the stacking for LAEs at $4<z<5$ following the same procedures as in Section~\ref{sec:data}.
+In this wavelength range, the spectral resolution of MUSE is slightly higher \cite[approximately 110~km/s, see Fig.15 of][]{bacon17}.
+We see very similar trends as in Figure~\ref{fig_Lya_profile_z2}, but with lower S/N.

-\citet{bacon22} provide the measurement errors for the \lya\ peak wavelength.
+Another source of uncertainty comes from the measurement of the \lya\ peak wavelength of the central galaxy. \citet{bacon22} provides the measurement errors for the \lya\ peak wavelength.
 The median value of this error over the LAE sample is approximately 165.1~km/s.
 When considering the average over 155 LAEs, the stacked error should be approximately 14~km/s, which is evidently smaller than the velocity shift observed for the largest radial bin.

-To ensure that the stacking is not dominated by a few outliers, we perform the following analysis.
+We also ensure that the stacking is not dominated by a few outliers.
+We perform the following analysis.
 We randomly remove 15\%\ of objects in the sample, and repeat the data stacking procedure.
 This process is iterated 100 times, and for each stack, we measure the \lya\ peak velocity at 29-59 kpc.
 The resulting median velocity and its standard error are approximately -259~km/s and 18~km/s, respectively.

-In summary, we detect a $\approx$250~km/s blueshift of the \lya\ line (compared to the \lya\ red peak of the central galaxy) from the galaxy out to 60~kpc ($\mathrm{3 \, r_{vir}}$).
+In summary, we detect a $\approx$250~km/s blueshift of the \lya\ line (compared to the \lya\ red peak of the central galaxy) from the galaxy out to 60~kpc ($3 \, r_{vir}$).
 This blueshift trend is clearly observed in both mean and median stacks, and is not dominated by a few outliers.
-Hence, it is a common phenomenon for LAEs with \lya\ luminosity $\mathrm{ 10^{41.1} erg\,s^{-1}}$.
+Hence, it is a common phenomenon for the population of LAEs.

-Here we would like to point out that our observation provides important guidance for IFU data analyses.
-At large distances (tens of kpc), the bulk of the \lya\ emission is bluer than the central \lya\ red peak.
-Previous studies tended to apply a very narrow pseudo NB centered on the peak of \lya\ line to enhance the S/N, which, however, loses the blue-shifted signal.
-In Paper~I, we measure the \lya\ surface brightness profile by reasonably wide pseudo-NBs (with width of 920~km/s at $z=3$), thus including the majority of the extended \lya\ emission.